cloudnc/ngx-sub-form/README.md

 - `getFormGroupControlOptions`: Allows you to define control options for construction of the internal FormGroup.
 Use this to define form-level validators
 - `createFormArrayControl`: Allows you to create the `FormControl` of a given property of your form (to define validators for example).
 When you want to use this hook, implement the following interface `NgxFormWithArrayControls`
 - `handleEmissionRate`: Allows you to define a custom emission rate (top level or any sub level)
+- `getDefaultValues`: Allows you to set defaults values for the form.
+This method **will be called when the form is created** and applied to the form straight away.
+To avoid any confusion or repetitions when defining that method, we recommend in the `getFormControls` method to set all the default values of the controls to `null`.
+This method will also be called to reset the sub form if you try to set a `formControl` from the parent to `null` (which in some cases might be useful).
+You can also use that method to reset your form with default values, e.g. `this.formGroup.reset(this.getDefaultValues())`

 e.g.